ombhd/minishell_42/README.md

 ## and works with these delimiters :

-• ; in the command should separate commands like in bash.
+• ; in the command separates commands like in bash.
-• ’ and " should work like in bash except for multiline commands.
+• ' and " work like in bash except for multiline commands.
-• Redirections < > “>>” should work like in bash except for file descriptor aggregation.
+• Redirections < > “>>” work like in bash except for file descriptor aggregation.
-• Pipes | should work like in bash.
+• Pipes | work like in bash.
+• Backslash \ work like in bash.
-• Environment variables ($ followed by characters) should work like in bash.
+• Environment variables ($ followed by characters) work like in bash.
-• $? should work like in bash.
+• $? work like in bash.
-• ctrl-C, ctrl-D and ctrl-\ should have the same result as in bash.
+• ctrl-C, ctrl-D and ctrl-\ have the same result as in bash.

+## Sources :